Back for Good (song): Critical reception

 Pan-European magazine Music & Media commented, "With a romantic 'film ballad' like this, Take That trespasses Wet Wet Wet's territory, which opens the possibility to crossover to an older audience–the female 25+ demo?–for the first time".
 A reviewer from Music Week gave the song a rating of five out of five and named it Single of the Week, writing, "Take That play it safe opting for a nice-not naughty MOR pop number which will pick up sales outside their usual fanbase.
 With more than a month of radio support behind it, an instant, and long lasting, number one seems certain".
 The magazine later added, "Expect to hear this beautifully-arranged, classic pop ballad on the radio and jukeboxes for many years to come".
 Ian McCann from NME said, "'Back for Good' is just too classy, too like a Cliff Richard Christmas adult ballad about how he misses the wife he's never actually had, and what a painful divorce, which he's never actually had, is."
 Another NME editor, Johnny Dee, praised it as "a peerless piece of classic pop".
 Gerald Martinez from New Sunday Times called it "a beautifully produced love ballad."

 In December 1995, NME ranked "Back for Good" number 47 in their list of "NME Writers' Top 50 Singles of 1995".
 In 2015, Idolator called the song a "pop masterpiece".
 In 2018, it was ranked eleventh by Billboard critics in their compilation of the "100 Greatest Boyband Songs of All Time".
 In 2020, Rolling Stone ranked the song number 15 in their list of "75 Greatest Boy Band Songs of All Time".
+Also in 2020, The Guardian ranked it at number 53 in their list of "The 100 greatest UK No 1s".

 In 2003, Q Magazine ranked the song at number 910 in their list of the "1001 Best Songs Ever".